“Artistic satisfaction occurs in the smallest of moments and is addictive.”

 During a trip to Harrogate in the late 1960’s, Neil was inspired by the majestic scenery of North Yorkshire.
 This proved to be a revelation and he decided to move from London to Harrogate to become a full-time professional artist.

-With no discernible influences, recognisable style or formal training, his work took many twists and turns as he experimented, searching to find his identify as an artist.
+With no discernible influences, recognisable style or formal training, his work took many twists and turns as he experimented, searching to find his identity as an artist.
 He began to paint a diverse range of subjects using a variety of techniques and media, believing that the broader the subject matter and style, the wider the appeal.
 Though these paintings were proving popular and were receiving admiration for their technical proficiency, Neil felt his work lacked a powerful subject matter.

 The birth of his first child was a huge turning point for him, the sense of responsibility led to a time of deep reflection for Neil.
 It was whilst looking at one of his paintings propped against the studio wall that he began to imagine the foreground of the painting spilling onto the floor.
 He emerged from this introspection knowing he wanted to create paintings that had elements of the impossible and that were capable of transporting people into an alternative vision of reality.